oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 # Example Implementations

-In order to successfully implement this specification, the Authorization Server will need to define its own specific requirements for what values clients are expected to send in the Authorization Challenge Request ({{challenge-request}}), as well as its own specific error codes in the Authorization Challenge Response ({{challenge-response}}).
+In order to successfully implement this specification, the Authorization Server will need to define its own specific profile for what values clients are expected to send in the Authorization Challenge Request ({{challenge-request}}), as well as AS defined specific error codes in the Authorization Challenge Response ({{challenge-response}}).

-Below is an example of parameters required for a complete implementation that enables the user to log in with a username and OTP.
+Below is an example profile that allows for a successful implementation that enables the user to log in with a username and OTP.
+This example is included for illustration purposes only to help AS developers define the profile for their deployment and ecosystem.

 ## Authorization Challenge Request Parameters